DevGoran/Dell-Fan-Control-Workarounds/README.md

-# Dell T630 IPMI Fan Control
+# Dell T630 Fan Control

 ## Introduction
 The systems default fan behavior for 3rd party cards is assuming the highest thermal load and therefore increases the fan speed significantly.
 There are 2 ways to deal with this: